Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Prevent Channeling

 A puck screen prevents an espresso puck from expanding.
-When water flows through espresso grounds, the puck grows as gas is released from the coffee.
-This expansion can leave air pockets in the puck, especially if it isn’t tamped evenly.
+When water flows through espresso grounds, the puck grows as carbon dioxide is released from the coffee.
+This expansion creates air pockets in the puck, especially if it isn’t tamped evenly.

 The air pockets create tunnels or channels that pressurized water runs through.
 Water will always take the path of least resistance, so it will move toward these tunnels and away from more compact parts of the puck.

-This usually results in water and coffee chaotically spraying out of the portafilter.
-We call this “channeling,” and it’s a great way to get coffee on your shirt and create a sour espresso shot!
+The uneven flow is textbook channeling, resulting in water and coffee chaotically spraying out of the portafilter.
+It’s a great way to get coffee on your shirt!
 More troubling, channeling causes an uneven extraction because water will contact some grounds much more than others.
-Poor extraction means a poor flavor profile.
+It’s the main reason you’ll have a sour espresso shot.

 espresso puck after brewing

-tend to get a nice clean puck with a puck screen; suggests it reduces channeling
+The puck is flatter with a puck screen, which suggests it reduces channeling.

-A paper screen is an alternative to a metal puck screen.
-Paper filters will do some of the same things as a metal screen, but not quite as effectively.
+A paper filter or “PortaPaper” is an alternative to a metal puck screen.
+Paper filters do the same thing as metal screens, except the impact is different.

-A paper screen more evenly distributes water than a shower screen alone, but not as much as with a metal screen.
-A paper screen also won’t prevent the espresso puck from expanding like a metal screen.
+A paper screen more evenly distributes water than a shower screen alone, but it won’t prevent the espresso puck from expanding like a metal screen, because the paper is too thing to hold down the puck.

-Paper filters work best when you use two at the same time: one on top and one under the coffee bed.
-The filter at the bottom of the portafilter cleans up the texture and flavor of the shot after it’s extracted.
+Instead, paper filters work best when you place them under the coffee bed.
+The filter at the bottom of the portafilter holds back some of the oils, fines, and heavier compounds in espresso.

-The better use for a paper filter is to improve clarity.
+I found paper filters improve clarity and add more sweetness.
+I should say “perceived sweetness” though, because of how paper filters work.
 There are a lot of oils and fats in coffee that get extracted as part of the brewing process.
 Sometimes, these oils and fats can muddy the flavor of coffee or create a thick, heavy mouth feel.
-A paper filter will keep some of the oils and fats out of your espresso shot.
+By holding back these heavy compounds with a filter, you have a lighter body and will perceive more of the flavor notes in espresso.

-This usually creates a brighter flavor and lighter texture.
-It’s like the difference between the flavor of a V60 versus a French press.
+It’s like the difference between the flavor of a V60 versus a French press, where a thicker filter changes taste perception.
 I personally prefer brighter flavors in my coffee.
 I also tend to drink espresso shots straight or in a cortado or cappuccino, which has only a small amount of milk.

 Adding a paper filter underneath the coffee grounds is an easy way to make brighter, sweeter shots.
 That brighter flavor may work against you if you prefer richer, more full-bodied shots or like making milk-heavy drinks like lattes.